 - First, combine cornstarch, rice vinegar, and soy sauce in a large bowl.
-Mix it up until it’s sauce-like, then toss in the bite-sized chicken pieces and stir it all around to coat.
+Mix it up until it’s sauce-like, then toss in the bite size chicken pieces and stir it all around to coat.
 Set the chicken aside and prep your veggies – slice the bell peppers and green onions, trim the peas, and chop the peanuts.
 Having all of your ingredients ready to go (mis en place) makes the stir frying process go super smoothly!

-- Heat vegetable oil in a large skillet or wok set over medium-high heat.
+- Heat vegetable oil in a large skillet or wok set over medium high heat.
 Fry the chicken (in batches, if needed, to ensure even cooking) until it’s browned and mostly cooked through.
 Use a slotted spoon to transfer each batch to a bowl on the side of your workspace.